WebAssembly/spec/spectec/test-prose/TEST.md

 10. Return $fvrelop_(Fnn X M, $fge_, v_1, v_2).

 lcvtop__ lt_u3 X M_1 lt_u1 X M_2 vcvtop_u1 c_1
-1. If the type of lt_u3 is Jnn, then:
+1. If lt_u3 is Jnn, then:
   a.
 Let Jnn_1 be lt_u3.
   b.
-If the type of lt_u1 is Jnn, then:
+If lt_u1 is Jnn, then:
     1) Let Jnn_2 be lt_u1.
     2) If vcvtop_u1 is EXTEND, then:
       a) Let (EXTEND sx) be vcvtop_u1.
       b) Let c be $extend__($lsizenn1(Jnn_1), $lsizenn2(Jnn_2), sx, c_1).
       c) Return [c].
   c.
-If the type of lt_u1 is Fnn, then:
+If lt_u1 is Fnn, then:
     1) Let Fnn_2 be lt_u1.
     2) If vcvtop_u1 is CONVERT, then:
       a) Let (CONVERT sx) be vcvtop_u1.
       b) Let c be $convert__($lsizenn1(Jnn_1), $lsizenn2(Fnn_2), sx, c_1).
       c) Return [c].
-2. Assert: Due to validation, the type of lt_u3 is Fnn.
+2. Assert: Due to validation, lt_u3 is Fnn.
 3. Let Fnn_1 be lt_u3.
-4. If the type of lt_u1 is Inn, then:
+4. If lt_u1 is Inn, then:
   a.
 Let Inn_2 be lt_u1.
   b.
 If vcvtop_u1 is TRUNC_SAT, then:
     1) Let (TRUNC_SAT sx) be vcvtop_u1.